-Heads-up: Finding good people is not easy
+Heads-up: Finding good people isn’t easy

 Yet, coming back to my first point: Company growth needs people.
 A bit of a vicious circle, you think?

-Remote Native Company, a strong growth factor
+Remote native company, a strong growth factor

 Well, a bit of creativity, and the strong will of all founders to create a flexible working environment for themselves and future employees, has delivered a solution almost on a silver platter.
-The idea: Setting up their start-up as a truly location-independent Remote Native Company (read all about that here).
+The idea: Setting up their start-up as a truly location-independent remote native company (read all about that here).

 At face value, the main advantage of being location-independent is that you can recruit people from all over the world.
-Logically, the talent pool to recruit from world-wide is naturally much bigger and much more diverse than when you’re limited to a certain geographical region.
-With the growth ambitions we put in place for ourselves, we just can’t waste precious time in recruiting in a region where talent is scarce already.
+Logically, the talent pool to recruit from worldwide is naturally much bigger and much more diverse than when you’re limited to a certain geographical region.
+With the growth ambitions we put in place for ourselves, we just can’t waste precious time recruiting in a region where talent is scarce already.
 We need to grow the team, and we need to grow the team now!

 Diversity comes naturally

-But not only does the set-up as a remote native company improve our chances of actually finding a new colleague that fits the bill, it also naturally adds diversity to the team on all levels.
+But not only does the set-up as a remote native company improve our chances of actually finding a new colleague that fits the bill, but it also naturally adds diversity to the team on all levels.
 You just can’t get around hiring people from different cultural backgrounds, with different mother languages and diverse views of the world.

 This diversity, in turn, has already proven to open up the company to new perspectives and fresh thoughts, bringing value in the shape of new ideas and surprising ways of getting things done.

-Additionally, the positive feedback Frontastic receives from applicants is a clear proofpoint for our set-up.
-Obviously, the mentality and flexibility Frontastic offers, aligns much better with future employees’ requirements and lifestyle than more common, location-bound business models do.
+Additionally, the positive feedback Frontastic receives from applicants is a clear proof point for our setup.
+Obviously, the mentality and flexibility Frontastic offers aligns much better with future employees’ requirements and lifestyle than more common, location-bound business models do.